jaredLunde/stellar-apps/packages/forms/README.md

 ### Props
 In addition to the props below, it inherits props from [Formik](https://jaredpalmer.com/formik/docs/api/formik#props-1) and [react-apollo Mutation](https://www.apollographql.com/docs/react/essentials/mutations.html#props)
+- `confirm {func}`
+    - If defined, the mutation will only run if this function returns `true`
+    - Receives two arguments `(formikValues, formikBag)` [seen here](https://jaredpalmer.com/formik/docs/api/formik#onsubmit-values-values-formikbag-formikbag-void)
 - `prepareUpdate {func}`
     - **default** `({variables}) => ({variables})`
     - Should return an object to send to the `react-apollo` `mutate()` function.
 See